Epiclesis: Liturgy of Addai and Mari

 In its pure form, the ancient anaphora of the Liturgy of Addai and Mari used in the Church of the East (East Syriac Rite) does include an epiclesis.
-It does not use the Words of Institution, although they appear directly and indirectly in other parts of the rite (and is therefore considered to be implicit).
+It does not use the Words of Institution, although they appear directly and indirectly in other parts of the rite (and are therefore considered to be implicit).

 Priest: We too, my Lord, your feeble, unworthy, and miserable servants who are gathered in your name and stand before you at this hour, and have received by tradition the example which is from you, while rejoicing, glorifying, exalting, and commemorating, perform this great, fearful, holy, life-giving, and divine Mystery of the passion, death, burial, and resurrection of our Lord and Savior, Jesus Christ.

 And may there come, O my Lord, your Holy Spirit, and may he rest upon this oblation of your servants.
 May he bless it and hallow it, and may it be for us, O my Lord, for the pardon of debts, the forgiveness of sins, the great hope of resurrection from the dead, and for new life in the kingdom of heaven with all who have been well-pleasing before you.
 And for all this great and marvelous dispensation towards us we will give thanks to you and praise you without ceasing in your church, which is saved by the precious blood of your Christ.